Youth Program Quick Facts

-Children experience the joys of community and spirituality.
+Formerly called the Nursery (children ages 0–3 years), children experience the joys of community and spirituality.

 We use movement, stories, songs and hugs in a warm, loving environment.

-This wonderful age gives us learners who are active, silly, wiggly, brilliant and receptive.
+Formerly called Preschool through First Grade, this wonderful age gives us learners who are active, silly, wiggly, brilliant and receptive.

 Not many children this age are proficient readers and writers.
 You will see this class explore spiritual teachings in a variety of ways suited to the developmental learning style of this age group.

-The Five Principles, Metaphysical Laws, the Twelve Powers and more are explored in using movement, song, humor, stories and much more.
+The Five Principles, Metaphysical Laws, the Twelve Powers, and more are explored in using movement, song, humor, stories and much more.
 Watch out!
 You may see parachutes and hula-hoops as the kids explore their spirituality.

 Meditation is begun as a class activity starting at this young age.

-Children in these grade levels are fairly proficient readers and writers.
+Formerly Second to Fifth Grade, children in these grade levels are fairly proficient readers and writers.
 They are also beginning to think more abstractly, moving from the early concrete thinking of their younger years to the abstract thinking they will move into in their teen years.

-However, they are still elementary aged children, with a need for movement, stories and song they enjoyed in the earlier years.
+However, they are still elementary aged children, with a need for movement, stories, and song they enjoyed in the earlier years.
 These children explore New Thought principles and Unity teachings at greater depth.
 They look further into the meanings of our teachings and how they apply to the world around them.

 Mediation work continues, and various types of meditations are explored.